 Here are my Back-to-School Night ideas—based on what I learned when I was a classroom teacher—on how to plan for a successful and memorable experience for parents.

-Back-to-School Night Ideas
+Back-to-School Night Activities and Tips

 1. Teacher Cards

 This first tip I offer is simple—but I promise it’s worth doing!
 For Back-to-School Night, I always created what I refer to as teacher cards.
 These basically have the look, shape, and format of traditional business cards but with a twist for teachers.
 I listed my name, classroom number, and contact information like email, school phone number, and any apps or websites used for instruction (like Google Classroom).
 On the back of the card, I listed the times and hours I was available for tutoring, extra help, or parent conferences.
 These cards were colorful, engaging, and made my information easy and quick to hand out to parents during the sometimes madness of Back-to-School Night.
 The twist for teachers?
 I put magnets on the back of each teacher card, so that parents can place the business-like card on their refrigerator for easy and constant access!

 Doing this made my information accessible to parents, family members, and guardians.
 Also, as a result of the constant reminder hung on the fridge, I heard from many parents—and often at that!
 This simple Back-to-School Night tip for teachers is a step in the direction of building relationships with the parents and guardians of the students you’re teaching..
 When families and teachers are on the same team and in constant touch, student achievement is extremely likely.
 One more tip: make sure to use cardstock paper for your cards so that they are durable and hardy.
 And to ensure your teacher cards last all school year?
 Laminate them!

 2. “On a Trip” Brochure